Freedom Homeschooling

 Language Arts, Geography, and Art

 The Good & the Beautiful (TGTB) Language Arts Level 5 covers reading, writing, spelling, literature, grammar, punctuation, art, and geography in one downloadable course.
-The course download includes the Course Book, Level 5 Book Set, and Geography & Grammar Cards.
-TGTB recommends that you use their free placement test to determine if Level 5 is the right level for your child.
+The course download includes the Course Book Part 1, Course Book Part 2, and Answer Key.
+It also includes the books Mystery of the Crying Caves, The Legend of Windhollow, A Trickle of Water, Ice Storm, and The Clockmaker’s Son.
+TGTB recommends using their free placement test to determine if Level 5 is the right level for your child.

 For additional reading, choose books from our 5th Grade Reading List or TGTB’s Book List.
 You should be able to find many of these books at your local library.
 Or, if you prefer, choose one of these Free 5th Grade Readers.